yuossef-ashry/yuossef-ashry/README.md

+# 💫 About Me

-# Hi there 👋
+Hi there 👋

-I’m Yassef, a Software Development student and aspiring Frontend Developer passionate about building responsive and user-centered web applications.
+I'm Yassef, a Software Development student and aspiring Frontend Developer passionate about building responsive and user-centered web applications.

----

-## 💡 About Me

-🔹 Frontend Developer focused on React and modern web technologies
-🔹 Passionate about UI/UX and clean, scalable code
+🔹 Building projects with React, JavaScript, HTML, CSS
+🔹 Interested in Web Development and UI/UX
-🔹 Always learning and improving my skills through real projects
+🔹 Always learning and improving my skills
 🔹 Open to internships and collaboration opportunities

 ---